 Becoming a lone parent can bring poverty, isolation and the feelings that the world is judging you or that you are no longer a real family.
 But it can also bring intense happiness and pride.
 I am prouder of the eight years I spent as a single mother than of any other part of my life.

-On February 14 2018, Gingerbread will celebrate 100 years of working for and with single parent families.
+In February 2018, Gingerbread celebrates 100 years of working for and with single parent families.
 Things have changed a lot over the decades.
 With our single parent members at the heart of our work, we’ve changed laws, influenced government and challenged stigma and stereotype.

 Our expert advice and information services help thousands of single parents every year.
 Our training programmes support parents to reach their ambitions and increase their skills.
 Through our policy work, research and campaigns, our members’ concerns and experiences are taken to the heart of Westminster.
-And our community of more than 40,000 families from all across the country provides friendship and support.
+And our community of more thousands of families from all across the country provides friendship and support.